Guide - The Best of Park City

 Last Updated

 Salt Lake City sits just 35 miles from Park City, making it accessible for day trips that complement your mountain visit.
 Utah's capital offers cultural institutions, dining diversity, and urban experiences that differ from Park City's resort character.
-The proximity creates easy opportunities for expanded exploration.
+The proximity creates easy opportunities for expanded exploration and adventure.

 Getting There

 The drive through Parley's Canyon takes approximately 35 to 45 minutes under normal conditions.
-Winter weather can extend this significantly—check conditions before departing during snow events.
+Winter weather can extend this significantly—check conditions before departing during snow storms.

 Park City Transit connects to UTA bus service for those preferring not to drive, though a vehicle provides more flexibility for exploring the city.